-Instead, you tell yourself to get outside and do something positive, such as going for a jog.
+Instead, using opposite action coping skills, you tell yourself to get outside and do something positive, such as going for a jog.

 No, absolutely not.
 In fact, what’s important about opposite action is identifying that you are experiencing a particular emotion in the first place.

 Having that basic emotional literacy is crucial for being able to implement opposite action.

 However, that doesn’t mean you should push down or ignore the emotion.
 It’s more of a simple acknowledgment.
 Which, creates some distance and separation between your feeling and your actions.

 Do Emotions Dictate Actions?

 Yes, they can.
 One aim of opposite action is not to let your emotions take the wheel.

 Too often we hear of people who become angry, sad, or fearful and allow those emotions to hijack the logical part of their brains.
 This, in turn, means that they then make decisions with potentially life-altering consequences.